bparanj/Essential-TDD/en/14-week/14-week.markdown

 end
 ```

 "A program must be able to deal with exceptions.
-A good design rule is to list explicitly the situations that may cause a program to break down" -- Jorgen Knudsen (Object Design : Roles, Responsibilities and Collaborations)
+A good design rule is to list explicitly the situations that may cause a program to break down" -- Jorgen Knudsen from Object Design : Roles, Responsibilities and Collaborations

 \newpage